jade-cheng/ohana/README.md

 ### selscan

 We scan for covariance outliers by applying a likelihood model to each locus, similar to the one used genome-wide but with certain scalar factor variations.
 This creates a nested likelihood model.
-Through a likelihood ratio test, it identifies loci in which the variance among populations is larger than expected from the genome-wide estimated covariance matrix.
+Through a likelihood ratio test, it identifies loci in which the variance among components is larger than expected from the genome-wide estimated covariance matrix.

 ## Workflow